brenoamin/hanoijs/README.md

 ## Towers of Hanoi

-Recursive approach using nodejs (javscript) with a Mediator Pattern.
+Recursive approach using nodejs (javascript) with a Mediator Pattern.